pulp-platform/visual_wakeup/README.md

 Wakelet's testbench contains 4 main components:
 - a virtual AXI Lite driver connected to Wakelet's AXI Lite master port
 - a virtual AXI Lite driver connected to Wakelet's AXI Lite slave port
-- a virtual, wide AXI driver connected to Wakelet's wide AXI port for the sensor
+- a virtual AXI driver connected to Wakelet's AXI slave port for the sensor
 - the DUT, i.e., Wakelet top-level

 The **testbench execution flow** is the following:
 1. The virtual AXI Lite master loads `$APP.instr_mem.bin` in the instruction memory
 2. The virtual AXI Lite master loads `$APP.data_mem.bin` in the data memory
 3. (in parallel to 1. and 2.)
-The virtual wide AXI master loads a parametrizable number of bytes with random content in the activation memory
+The virtual AXI master loads a parametrizable number of bytes with random content in the activation memory
 4. The testbench sends an interrupt to the Snitch core, which starts fetching from the instruction memory
 5. While Wakelet runs, the testbench polls the exposed EOC register to detect the end of the software run
 6. Finally, the testbench receives the return value and can launch another execution or terminate the simulation